Nieuw-Weerdinge

 Nieuw-Weerdinge is a village in the Netherlands and is part of the Emmen municipality in Drenthe.

+The climate is coastal.
+The average temperature is 9 °C. The warmest month is July, at 18 °C, and the coldest is January, at −2 °C.

 History

 Nieuw-Weerdinge started as a peat exploitation settlement.
 It was founded in 1872, and was originally called Weerdingermarke.
 In 1902, it was renamed Nieuw-Weerdinge.
 In 1932, it was home to 4,466 people.